Chernobyl liquidators: Health effects

 According to the WHO, 240,000 recovery workers were called upon in 1986 and 1987 alone.
 Altogether, special certificates were issued for 600,000 people recognizing them as liquidators.

 Total recorded doses to individual workers in Chernobyl recovery operations during the period through 1990 ranged from less than 10 millisieverts (less than 1 rem) to more than 1 sievert (100 rems), due primarily to external radiation.
 The average dose is estimated to have been 120 millisieverts (12 rem) and 85% of the recorded doses were between 20 and 500 millisieverts (2 to 50 rems).
 There are large uncertainties in these individual doses; estimates of the size of the uncertainty range from 50% to a factor of five and dose records for military personnel are thought to be biased toward high values.
 The United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) estimates the total collective dose to the total of about 530,000 recovery operations workers as about 60,000 person-sieverts (6,000,000 person-rem).

-According to Vyacheslav Grishin of the Chernobyl Union, the main organization of liquidators, "25,000 of the Russian liquidators are dead and 70,000 disabled, about the same in Ukraine, and 10,000 dead in Belarus and 25,000 disabled", which makes a total of 60,000 dead and 165,000 disabled.
-(10% and 27,5% of the 600,000 liquidators) Estimates of the number of deaths potentially resulting from the accident vary enormously: the World Health Organization (WHO) suggest it could reach 4,000:
+In 2006, Vyacheslav Grishin of the Chernobyl Union, the main organization of liquidators, said "25,000 of the Russian liquidators are dead and 70,000 disabled, about the same in Ukraine, and 10,000 dead in Belarus and 25,000 disabled", which makes a total of 60,000 dead and 165,000 disabled (10% and 27,5% of the 600,000 liquidators).
+Estimates of the number of deaths potentially resulting from the disaster vary enormously: the World Health Organization (WHO) suggest it could reach 4,000 among highest exposed groups, with 9,000 in total for the millions exposed in the former Soviet states: